moxvallix/invplus/README.md

 Tool Protection: Tools can be marked as protected.
 These tools are swapped out before they break, either for a fresh tool, or for the hand.
 As well, a dialogue asks the player before the item is thrown, to make sure it is safe.

 Offhand Improvement: Pressing ctrl when right clicking uses blocks from the off-hand, rather than the mainhand.

+Precise Item amounts: Using a keybind, whilst hovering over an item, a numerical amount (between 1 - 64) can be specified to pick up exactly the specified amount.